post2web/DDSCaseStudy1/Analysis.md

 ![](Analysis_files/figure-html/unnamed-chunk-4-1.png)<!-- -->

 ## 5. Cut the GDP rankings into 5 seperate quantile groups.
 Making a table versus income group.
 How many countries are "lower middle income" but within the 38 nations with the highest GDP?
-Looking at the chart above we can see that the groups are not built on GDP alone.
+The chart above indicates that the groups are not built on GDP alone.
 The selection into the high income and member of the OECD, the high income and non-member OECD, the upper middle income, the middle income, and the low income groups come from many variables.
-With this knowledge, we can see that some members of the lower income groups may have the higher GDP then members of the high income group.
+These data shows some members of the lower income groups may have the higher GDP then members of the high income group.
-So, how many of the countries in the top 38 GDPs are actual in the lower middle income?
+How many of the countries in the top 38 GDPs are actual in the lower middle income?

 ```r